mohsinrz/vault-gke-raft/README.md

 vault-agent-injector-7d4cccc866-7qfkx   1/1     Running   0          24m
 ```

-The pods will not become ready until they are bootstraped and unsealed which will involve making one of the pod as Raft leader and joining others to this pod.
-First we will make `Vault-0` as the leader to do that we will run the following commands to initialize Vault and unseal it.
+The pods will not become ready until they are bootstrapped and unsealed which will involve making one of the pod as Raft leader and joining others to this pod.
+First, we will make `vault-0` as the leader to do that we will run the following commands to initialize Vault and unseal it.

 ```
 $ kubectl exec -ti vault-0 -n vault -- vault operator init